deploypilotorg/client_mcp_server/README.md

    streamlit run app.py
    ```

-2. In the sidebar, connect to the MCP server by entering `server.py` in the "Server Script Path" field and clicking "Connect to Server".
+2. In the sidebar, connect to the MCP server by entering the path to the `server.py` file in the "Server Script Path" field and clicking "Connect to Server".

 3. Enter a GitHub repository URL (e.g., `https://github.com/deploypilotorg/example-repo`) and click "Analyze Repository".